peimelo/repositories-mobile/README.md

 yarn
 ```

-Attention: If you are emulating on iOS, run `pod install` to install all dependencies for iOS.
+Attention: If you are emulating on iOS, navigate to the `ios` folder by running the `cd ios` command and then run `pod install` to install all dependencies for iOS.

 To run the project in iOS: